Zheng-Pei-c/wavefunction_analysis/README.md

-# Wavefunction Analysis
+# LumeQ

+Illuminating quantum in chemistry and materials with advanced computational tools.

-A Python package for analyzing quantum chemical wavefunctions, built on top of [PySCF](https://github.com/pyscf/pyscf) and model Hamiltonian methods.
+LumeQ is a Python package for analyzing quantum chemical wavefunctions, built on top of [PySCF](https://github.com/pyscf/pyscf) and model Hamiltonian methods.
 This package is currently **under active development** and provides advanced tools for investigating electronic structure and dynamics.
 Key features include:

 *   **Electronic Structure**:
     *   **MRSF DFT**: Mixed-Reference Spin-Flip DFT for robust description of ground and excited states, including conical intersections.